And by Oz, I don’t mean Australia.

 Follow Your Heart, but Take Your Brain Along

-See, just like the Great and Powerful Oz, the brain of the operation is hidden behind the curtain, as is often the case in your writing.
+You see, just like the Great and Powerful Oz, the brain of the operation is hidden behind the curtain, as is often the case in your writing.
 But without it, no one can follow the yellow brick road or get anywhere at all.

 Logic, too, is paramount to what you write—you know, the thing you need to have in place to hold your thoughts and words together and present them in an inspiring way to readers.

 The biggest obstacle to putting the brain in gear in your writing may have something to do with this one thing: it takes work.
-You know, research, fact-checking, interviews and other analytical, data and background gathering techniques.
+You know, research, fact-checking, interviews and other analytical data, and background gathering techniques.

-So this is where the nuts and bolts come into play when you write–more than the Tin Man will ever need in his entire lifetime.
+This is where the nuts and bolts come into play when you write—more than the Tin Man will ever need in his entire lifetime.

 Reading, listening, and learning is something a writer needs to do every single day.